galatea-associates/fuse-starter-java/README.md

 This readme will contain an index to features and their location in code.

-## How to "run" the project
+## Getting Started
-- Eclipse
+### Eclipse
+- import as a maven project however you like. https://www.youtube.com/watch?v=BlkgrXb3L0c is one place to start if you're at a complete loss on this step.
+- you're going to need to install lombok for the lombok stuff to work.
+Lombok is used extensively in this project.  https://projectlombok.org/ is a good place to get started on that.
+Particularly this page which takes you through the pretty simple steps to install lombok in eclipse.
+Note if you're doing this step last because you raced ahead and nothing compiles you'll have to do some cleans and re-compiles to get lombok involved in generating all the class files.
 - fuse-starter-java-app.launch will run that main method that starts the spring application context.
 This will start a jms listener and REST services.
+You can interact with those REST services using Postman.
 - fuse-starter-java-tests-unit.launch will run unit tests
 - fuse-starter-java-tests-all.launch will run unit + integration tests

+### IntelliJ
+-

-- Maven
+### Maven
 - mvn test will run the unit tests
 - mvn verify will run the unit and integration tests

-- Capsule
+### Capsule
   - Once you've run mvn install, you should have a runnable jar in your target directory.
 Run this command to start the jvm:  `java -Dcapsule.log=verbose -Dcapsule.mode=[mode] -jar target/fuse-starter-java-[version]-capsule.jar`  (e.g. `java -Dcapsule.log=verbose -Dcapsule.mode=test -jar target/fuse-starter-java-0.0.1-SNAPSHOT-capsule.jar`)

-Postman
+### Postman
  - You can import our Postman collection (src/postman/Fuse-Starter-Java.postman_collection.json) for sample REST calls that can be made to the application once it has been started.

 ## Branching model